Put your phone in a sock

-I was feeling out of touch with myself recently, so I gave myself some instructions.
+I was feeling frazzled recently, so I gave myself some instructions.
 I thought you might need them too:

 I want you to close your laptop and put it in a dark corner.
 Then, turn off your phone, put it in a sock, and leave it in your sock drawer.

 There are a lot of things calling your attention right now.
 There’s washing that needs to be hung out, and you really need to call that guy back, and you haven’t exercised all week, and is that playdough mashed into the carpet, or worse?